y76/LOC-PAISA/README.md

 2. SDK: API 33 (Android 13.0, Tiramisu)

-## Building/running PAISA binaries on each device
+## Building/running  binaries on each device
 #### NXP Board
 The project for the NXP board is composed of two projects, freertos_blinky_ns for Normal world (non-secure) and freertos_blinky_s for Secure world.
 To build binaries running on each world, click each project and click the button, build, in the following way: